IRFAANRIFAYILZ/SCT_ML_3/README.md

 1) Upload any image (JPG, JPEG, PNG) to classify it as a cat or dog.
 2) Professional yet playful design with color-coded results:
 3) Pink background for Cats
-4) Light blue background for Dogs 🐶
+4) Light blue background for Dogs.
 5) Image preview inside the application.
 6) Hover effects on buttons for interactivity.
 7) Uses a pre-trained machine learning model for predictions.